Andrew Pierce

-Andrew Pierce (born Patrick Connolly) is a British journalist, editor, author, broadcaster and political commentator.
+Andrew Pierce (born Patrick Connolly; 26 February 1961) is a British journalist, editor, author, broadcaster and political commentator.

 Early life

-Pierce was born in Bristol to a Roman Catholic Irish mother and an unknown father.
+Pierce was born in Bristol to an Irish Catholic mother and an unknown father.
 He spent the first two years of his life in Nazareth House, a Catholic orphanage in Cheltenham, and was adopted by a family from Swindon and brought up on a council estate there.
-His adoptive father worked on the assembly line at British Leyland, a former state-owned car factory.
+His adoptive father worked on the assembly line at British Leyland, a formerly state-owned car factory.

 Pierce was educated at St Joseph's Roman Catholic School, now known as St Joseph's Catholic College, a state comprehensive school in Swindon.
 He did not go to university.